 Two equestrian constables (Columbus police officers on horses) kept the crowd out of the road.
-Once Peter explained enough to send them off in hot pursuit, the only thing still visible moving up North High Street was that third team of Clydesdales.
+Once Peter explained enough to send them off in hot pursuit, the only visible thing moving up North High Street was that third team of Clydesdales.